 Ok.
 Let’s get serious for a moment.

 In today’s article, we take a closer look at the concept of personal knowledge management (PKM).
-You’ll learn how to build a knowledge management system, gather information effectively, and succeed in the knowledge economy.
+You’ll learn how to build a knowledge management system, gather information effectively, and succeed in the knowledge economy (and your personal life).

 💡 Before you start… This article is part of our series on knowledge management.
 Check other guides on the blog when you’re done reading.